benbossc/geospatial-open-data/README.md

 2. A .docx file with: maps #1-6 as well as written answers for "questions" #1-2.

 # Maps 1-2
-Using Census tract data and relying on what you learned in class, create a 2 static choropleth map of St. Joseph County: 1) percent of total asian population per census tract; 2) percent of total black population per census tract.
+Using Census tract data and relying on what you learned in class, create 2 static choropleth maps of St. Joseph County (in Indiana): 1) percent of total asian population per census tract; 2) percent of total black population per census tract.

 # Introduction